lets-getitnow/discord_knowledge_bot/README.md

 - `/ask <question>` - Ask a question about **this channel's** content
 - `/ask-server <question>` - Ask a question about the **entire server's** content

-#### Natural Chat
+#### Direct Mentions
-Simply send a message to chat with the AI!
+Mention the bot with `@bot_name` to chat directly!
 The bot will search through indexed content to provide relevant answers.

 ### Context-Aware Search